Are you 70½ or over like some of us?

-Well, now there's a way to reduce your taxable income by donating directly from your IRA to qualifying non-profits.
-And your investment professional will take care of it for you!
+Now there's a way to reduce your taxable income by donating directly from your retirement account to qualifying non-profits, and your investment professional will take care of it for you!

-Plan Now for your 70 ½ IRA Gifting
+Plan Now for your 70½ Retirement Account Gifting

-For many of us folks who are soon to be 70 ½ or over and have IRAs either from contributions or rollovers from company plans, there is a way to make gifts directly from your IRA.
+For many of us folks who are 70½ or over and have retirement accounts either from contributions or rollovers from company plans, there is a way to make gifts directly from your retirement account.
 This has been in effect for a few years now, but with the onset of the new tax law in 2018, it makes the utilization of this opportunity a no-brainer for many charitably-minded older people.

 While the new law cut tax rates, it also severely curtailed itemized deductions.
 State and local income taxes along with property taxes are now capped at a combined $10,000, whether one is single or married filing jointly.
 Miscellaneous itemized deductions like tax preparation fees, investment costs, etc. are no longer deductible at all for federal income tax purposes (keep in mind that this limitation on deductible taxes and elimination of miscellaneous itemized deductions does not affect state income tax – only federal).

-If these taxpayers are over 70 ½ and have an IRA account, they must take Required Minimum Distributions from their IRA account.
+If these taxpayers are 73 or over and have a retirement account, they must take Required Minimum Distributions from their retirement account.
 Tax law, however, allows them to make up to $100,000 in charitable contributions each year directly from their IRA that will not be counted as income on their return.
 These Qualified Charitable Distributions (QCD’s) will also not count as a charitable deduction on their return, but for many people like those in the examples above, they wouldn’t get a full deduction anyway.
 So this offers them a tax-wise way to be charitable with dollars that have never been taxed.
 Let’s take an example:

-Keep in mind that a QCD must come directly from the IRA to the charity – it cannot be made out to the IRA participant and then signed over.
-Some custodians (like Charles Schwab) even offer check-writing on IRAs now so that the account holder can write a check directly out of the IRA to the charity!
-Of course, they need to have sufficient cash in the IRA when they write the check.
+Keep in mind that a QCD must come directly from the retirement account to the charity – it cannot be made out to the retiree and then signed over.
+Some custodians (like Charles Schwab) even offer check-writing now so that the account holder can write a check directly out of the retirement account to the charity!
+Of course, they need to have sufficient cash in the account when they write the check.
 And the check needs to be cashed by the charity before year-end for it to count as part of the IRA participant’s RMD for that year.
 It’s best to consult with your financial planner and/or tax advisor.

-Take-home point: Under the new tax law, QCD’s from IRAs can offer a significantly enhanced tax-advantaged method of philanthropy for people over 70 ½.
+Take-home point: Under the new tax law, QCD’s from retirement accounts can offer a significantly enhanced tax-advantaged method of philanthropy for people over 70½ .